bluesky/bluesky/doc/source/state-machine.rst

-See the API documentation (follow the links in the table below) for other suspender types and options, including a waiting period and cleanup procuredures to run pre-suspend and pre-resume.
+See the API documentation (follow the links in the table below) for other suspender types and options, including a waiting period and cleanup procedures to run pre-suspend and pre-resume.

 Built-in Suspenders
 -------------------